ajavamind/A3DCamera/README.md

 After connecting an Android keyboard to the app, the '/' (forward slash) key will show a prompt line to enter a command.
 Press the enter key to complete the command and see the results.

 The following commands are coded:
 1. /p=nnn  This sets the stereo window parallax adjustment (offset).
-The value comes from Stereo Photo Maker auto alignment of a sample left and right image. nnn is the horizontal alignment after auto alignment.
+The value comes from Stereo Photo Maker auto alignment of a sample left and right image from the XBP. nnn is the horizontal alignment after auto alignment.
+Example /p=212
 2. /p  Show the horizontal parallax offset value.
 3. /v=nnn  This value corrects the vertical alignment of a sample left and right image. nnn is the vertical alignment value after performing an auto alignment.
 This value can be positive or negative.
+Example /v=-12
 4. /v  Show the vertical alignment offset value.

+These two commands do not affect the live view image, but do change the alignment of stored photos for SBS and anaglyph.

+## Software Issues
+1. The XBP should be held horizontally when starting to make sure the camera starts.
+Otherwise a blank screen will appear.
+Exit the app with the navigation bar.
+2. There is no exit key implemented yet.
+To exit the app, swipe from the right edge to the left, to show the navigation bar.
+Press the box or circle to exit (but not close the app).

 ## Stretch Goals
-Turn off the display, while the camera still functions with remote control.
+Turn off the display, while allowing the camera to continue functioning with remote control.
 Blanking the screen is for photographing wild life without disturing them.
-Blanking the screen may conserve battery power with long interval timer captures.
+Blanking the screen may also conserve battery power with long interval timer captures.

 Set image capture aspect ratio: 4:3, 16:9 and 1:1.

+Anaglyph Live view mode

 GUI interface.
+Settings menu

 ## Credits

-Thanks to Wilbert Brants for his code example for 3D camera operation.
+Thanks to Wilbert Brants for his code example of 3D camera operation.